rabbitmq/rabbitmq-website/docs/amqp.md

 ## Address

 An AMQP [address](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#type-address-string) determines where a message is sent to or consumed from.
-What internal object an AQMP address refers to and how an AMQP address is resolved is not defined by the AMQP specification because different AMQP brokers have different models to receive, store, and send messages.
+What internal object an AMQP address refers to and how an AMQP address is resolved is not defined by the AMQP specification because different AMQP brokers have different models to receive, store, and send messages.

 RabbitMQ implements the powerful and flexible [AMQ 0.9.1 model](/tutorials/amqp-concepts) comprising [exchanges](/tutorials/amqp-concepts#exchanges), [queues](/tutorials/amqp-concepts#queues), and [bindings](/tutorials/amqp-concepts#bindings).
 Therefore, AMQP clients talking to RabbitMQ send messages to exchanges and consume messages from queues.
 Hence, the AMQP addresses that RabbitMQ understands and resolves contain exchange names, queue names, and routing keys.

 RabbitMQ 4.0 introduces a new RabbitMQ specific AMQP address format, v2.
-The old RabbitMQ 3.x address format is referrered to as v1.
+The old RabbitMQ 3.x address format is referred to as v1.

 AMQP clients should use address format v2.
 Address format v1 is deprecated in RabbitMQ 4.0 and will be unsupported in a future RabbitMQ version.